johnstaveley/MessagingPresentation/README.md

 Supporting files and code for messaging presentation at Leeds Sharp 27/07/2017

 ## Demo 1: Azure Storage Queues and Azure Functions
 * TODO: Azure functions and queues need to be pre-setup on Azure.
+However source code is in the scripts folder
 * The script 'Hit Azure Apis.ps1' is used to demo a single hit on the http site and multiple hits on an http site backed by a queue.
 * The project ASQFactoredNumbersReceiver can be run in the background to receive the factored numbers from the processed queue.